The 3 Ms and the Female Hormonal Life Cycle, Part 3 – Menopause by Good Health

 Front,View,Of,Senior,Woman,Hiker,Standing,Outdoors,In,Nature

-Sometimes being female feels like a cruel cosmic joke – from puberty to menopause many of us have to deal with emotional and physical suffering for 1-2 weeks out of every month, which appears to get worse and worse as we age, and then, when all that stops at menopause and we think we can finally chill out and breathe, we’re subjected to a barrage of constant disruptions that can make the premenstrual period each month look like it was a ride at Disneyland….albeit, one of the scarier rides!
-But it doesn’t have to be like that and there may be a lot we can learn from humans living a more evolutionarily consistent lifestyle.
+Sometimes being female feels like a cruel cosmic joke – from puberty to menopause many of us have to deal with emotional and physical suffering for 1–2 weeks out of every month, which appears to get worse and worse as we age, and then, when all that stops at menopause, and we think we can finally chill out and breathe, we’re subjected to a barrage of constant disruptions that can make the premenstrual period each month look like it was a ride at Disneyland….albeit, one of the scarier rides!
+To top it off, women are often gaslit or misdiagnosed by health professionals.
+It doesn’t have to be like that, but you do need to take control of your own health, and there may be a lot we can learn from humans living a more evolutionarily consistent lifestyle about how to keep our hormones balanced and functioning well, even into older age.

 Welcome to Part 3 – Menopause…and Perimenopause